 I’m writing to give some information about the governors of Surrey Square Primary School to the parents.
 I’ve been Chair of Governors since the infant and junior schools merged, and I’d like to take a few moments to discuss what the governors’ role is.

-The governors help Liz and staff in the management of the school.
-While Liz is responsible for the day-to-day running of the school, governors provide strategic management, and are a critical friend, supporting the work of the head teacher and other staff.
+The governors help Liz and Nicola and the staff in the management of the school.
+While Liz and Nicola are responsible for the day-to-day running of the school, governors provide strategic management, and are a critical friend, supporting the work of the head teacher and other staff.

-Governors monitor the school's progress, and set annual targets for the school's performance and for the head teacher (and ensure that the head teacher sets targets for other staff).
+Governors monitor the school's progress, and set annual targets for the school's performance and for the head teachers (and ensure that the head teachers set targets for other staff).

 Surrey Square has a delegated budget to cover salaries, running costs, maintenance and equipment, and the governors ensure this budget is well spent.
 We offer advice to the head about staff recruitment and some of the other strategic spending decisions.

 We would be delighted to hear from you if you have anything you would like to discuss with us about any aspect of the school.
 You can contact me through the school.
-We are currently seeking parent governors for the school, so if you would like to get involved, please let me or Liz know.
+We are currently seeking parent governors for the school, so if you would like to get involved, please let me, Liz or Nicola know.